Who is this guide for?

 There are a handful of other popular relational databases, including PostgreSQL, Oracle, SQLServer, and DB2.
 Here are a few reasons you might choose MySQL specifically.

 - MySQL was developed for fast performance out of the box, but offers customization for advanced users with specialized use-cases, including 16 possible storage engines.

 - It’s known as an extremely secure database, featuring a unique security layer and encryption capabilities.
 It’s fault-tolerant and ACID compliant, making it an all-around reliable option.

-- It’s free and open-source, providing flexibility, but official support channels are available.
+- It’s free and open-source, providing flexibility, but official support channels are available through its corporate ownership.

 - Compared to other RBDMS, it’s simpler to set up and start working with.